-4011.
-The provisions of this Article shall apply to a system supervised by competent and experienced personnel in a central supervising station at the property protected.
-The system is to include equipment and other facilities required to permit the operators to maintain, test and operate the system and upon receipt of a signal, take such action as shall be required under the rules established for their guidance by the authority having jurisdiction.
+- The provisions of this Article shall apply to a system supervised by competent and experienced personnel in a central supervising station at the property protected.
+The system is to include equipment and other facilities required to permit the operators to test and operate the system and, upon receipt of a signal, to take such action as shall be required under the rules established for their guidance by the authority having jurisdiction.
+The system shall be maintained and tested by personnel or an organization satisfactory to the authority having jurisdiction.
 These systems are designated "Class A" and "Class B." A Class A system provides emergency operation for fire alarm, waterflow alarm and watchman's supervisory signals during a single break or a single ground fault of the signaling line circuit.
-A Class B system does not include this emergency operating feature.
+A Class B system does not include this emergency operating feature. - 4012.
+The emergency operation required for Class A systems in Paragraph 4011 shall not apply to circuits providing only manual fire alarm service when: - a.
+Each circuit serves only one manual fire alarm station or box. - b.
+Not less than two manual fire alarm boxes are installed on the system. - c.
+Manual fire alarm stations are so located that there is not more than 400 feet of travel distance between stations. - d.
+Automatic visual or audible indication is provided at each station or box to indicate that the box is inoperative.